deepnav4/snippetSync/DOCKER.md

 This guide will help you run the entire SnippetSync application (Frontend + Backend + Database) using Docker.

+// clone the repository
+// cd backend
+// docker-compose up -d
+// backend will be at http://localhost:5000

+docker exec -it snippetsync-db mysql -u snippetuser -psnippetpass snippetsync

 ## 📋 Prerequisites

 - **Docker Desktop** installed and running